 Gobbling the third meal of the day faster than a speeding bullet by age 2.

 More powerful than breakfast and lunch and dinner by 20!

 Hello Dear Readers!
-It’s time for the Trifecta Writing Challenge.
-This weeks prompt is the word:
+It’s time for the Trifecta Writing challenge which is as follows:

 Until next time . . .
 I love you

 P.S.
 This post is dedicated to the real-life Pickles, the pet snake of my Blogging Buddy, Bucky over at behindthemaskofabuse.

 Hello Dear Readers and welcome to Saturday, where you aren’t reading this because you are outside enjoying the wonderful spring weather unless you’re inside at your computer reading this in which case * high five* !!

 Hello Dear Readers!
 This weekend’s 33-word Trifecta Challenge is as follows:

 The word lithium comes from the Greek word lithos, which means stone (http://chemistry.about.com/od/lithium/a/10-Lithium-Facts.htm).
 This weekend, we want you to give us a thirty-three response using the word stone as one of your thirty-three words.
 You can use any definition of the word that you’d like, but we are specifically looking for serious, well-conceived entries.
 This isn’t the weekend for light-hearted posts about the difficulty of posting before the linkz close, and we are not looking for hilarious commentary about your cats (THIS time).
 We want something serious and deep from you guys this weekend, because the sun is starting to shine a bit more, and we think we can handle it now.
 Take your time with it and give us your very best work.